What Is Forex Leverage Trading?

 The calculation is simple: $500 x 10 = $5000

 That’s the easiest way to explain how ratios work, and they work the same for any level of leverage you choose.
-For example, if your account balance is $1200 and you use a ratio of 1:75 you simply multiply $1200 by 75 to figure out the maximum buying power.
+For example, if your account balance is $1200 and you use a ratio of 1:75 you simply multiply $1200 by 75 to figure out the buying power.

 $1200 x 75 = $90.000

-Now, the leverage ratio is the amount of borrowed money you will receive from your broker once you open a trade.
-But there is another part to a full forex position which is your own capital, or the collateral money.
+Now, the ratio is the amount of borrowed money you will receive from your broker once you open a trade.
+But there is another part to a full forex position which is your capital, or the collateral money.

 Let’s take the image above as an example.
 The red part of the circle represents 25% of the whole circle.
 Let’s say that this is your part of a forex position.

-If you put up 25% of the total position, you are trading with a leverage ratio of 1:4, because 25% times 4 equals 100%.
+If you put up 25% of the total position, you are trading with a ratio of 1:4, because 25% times 4 equals 100%.

 Below are five benefits that I think are worth mentioning:

-1. You can make more money with leverage – As leverage allows you to trade with more money than you have in your account, it gives you the potential to make more money.
+1. You can make more money with leverage – As credit allows you to trade with more money than you have in your account, it gives you the potential to make more money.
 If your trade is successful, you will make a profit on the full amount of the trade, not just your account balance.

 But keep in mind, that this would only work if you have an already tested strategy that works.